Anne Herbert, Countess of Pembroke: Marriage

 In February 1538, Anne married Sir William Herbert, Esquire of the King's Body.
 Herbert was the son of Sir Richard Herbert, the illegitimate son of William Herbert, 1st Earl of Pembroke.
 It is likely that Anne met her husband at court.
-It is not known whether or not the marriage was a love match, but both Anne and her sister Catherine had been attracted to dashing men of action who were slightly disreputable.
-The Herberts, due to King Henry's newly found infatuation for Catherine, appeared to be in the King's favour, as for the next few years Anne and her husband received a succession of Royal grants which included the Abbey of Wilton in Wiltshire (pulled down and built over for Wilton House in the 1540s), Remesbury (north Wiltshire), and Cardiff Castle.
+It is not known whether or not the marriage was a love match, but both Anne and her sister Katherine had been attracted to dashing men of action who were slightly disreputable.
+The Herberts, due to King Henry's newly found infatuation for Katherine, appeared to be in the King's favour, as for the next few years Anne and her husband received a succession of Royal grants which included the Abbey of Wilton in Wiltshire (pulled down and built over for Wilton House in the 1540s), Remesbury (north Wiltshire), and Cardiff Castle.
 They also used Baynard's Castle as their London residence.
 Anne had three children by her husband: Henry, who succeeded his father; Edward Herbert; and Anne Herbert.
 For the birth of her second son, Anne's sister loaned her the manor of Hanworth in Middlesex for her lying in.
 After the birth, Anne visited Lady Hertford, who had also just given birth, at Syon House near Richmond.
 In August, the queen sent a barge to bring Anne by river from Syon back to Westminster.